How to Be Truly Happy, 5 Moral Lessons From Proverbs

 - Proverbs 14:23, In all toil there is profit, but mere talk tends only to poverty.

 - Proverbs 20:13, Do not love sleep, or you will become poor; Open your eyes, and you will be satisfied with food.

 - Proverbs 22:29, Do you see a man skilled in his work?
 He will stand before kings;He will not stand before obscure men.

 Proverbs teaches us all about the moral value of doing an honest days work in order to earn a paycheck.
-There is no honor in stealing from others whether it is not utilizing work time wisely, having dishonest scales or taking from others what they have honestly gained.
+There is no honor in stealing from others whether it is not utilizing work time wisely or refusing to work for what you have around you.

 # 3 Fidelity in a marriage

 The Book of Proverbs has a lot to to say about and family and marriage and the sanctity of marriage.
 Jesus reiterates in Mark 10:9, God view on marriage, "and the two will become one flesh.’
 So they are no longer two, but on flesh.
 Therefore what God has joined together, let man not separate.”